-How England Lost India : It was not Due to Gandhi
+How England Lost India: It Was Not Due to Gandhi

 The British ruled India for nearly 200 years.
 At that time, the British concept was articulated by Kipling, who in a poem spoke of the "white man burden".
 The British made themselves comfortable and established sinews of administration and communication to make it easier for them to rule India.
 Thus, the rail, the post, and the army were established.
 The most important of these was the army which was the lynchpin of the British rule in India.
 The British at that assumed they would rule India for at least another 500 years and all their plans were with that in mind.
-They did develop India, but the aim was to control India better which was the brightest Jewel in the crown of the Empire.
+They did develop India, but the aim was to control India better which was the brightest jewel in the crown of the Empire.

-Winston Churchill, when asked about the freedom of India replied that he had not become the first minister in the Kings cabinet to preside over the liquidation of the British Empire.
+Winston Churchill, when asked about the freedom of India replied that he had not become the first minister in the King's cabinet to preside over the liquidation of the British Empire.
 This about sums up the British attitude. , Yet within 2 years of his defeat at the hustings after the end of World War II, the British packed their bags and left India for good.
-They administered a parting kick by dividing India into religious lines and created a State of Pakistan.
+They administered a parting kick by dividing India into religious lines and created the State of Pakistan.

 The British were clever and allowed Gandhi and his civil disobedience movement to carry on.
 This was a ploy as they were aware that Gandhi's movement was harmless as he believed in non-violence.
 They were confident that Gandhi could be handled and they cleverly allowed him to run around the country, secure that he would not topple them.
 It should not be forgotten that in India the British did have a degree of support from the maharajas and the landed gentry who had benefitted from English rule.